Timon-R/TRA420_Modeling_2025/docs/air_pollution.md

    per-pollutant mortality summaries, and an aggregate summary of the combined mortality change for all pollutants with provided baselines.

+This module is intentionally lightweight and deterministic: all effects are a transparent scaling of published concentration statistics by emission ratios, followed by a standard log‑linear health response.
+It is designed to be easy to audit, reproduce, and sensitivity‑test.

+## Data Requirements

+Provide one CSV per pollutant with country concentration statistics:

+- Required columns: `country` and at least one of `mean`, `median`, `min`, `max`.
+- Units: concentrations in µg/m³.
+- Example (wide format):

+  country,median,mean
+  Albania,20.4,22.1
+  Serbia,25.0,25.9

+If both `median` and `mean` exist, the preferred statistic is selected from the configuration and missing preferences fall back by the configured order.

 ## Key Equations

 - **Emission ratio**